 It may seem counter-intuitive at first but think about it.
 Would you rather sit back and say “we went to dinner and watched a movie” or “we went to NASA and watched a space launch, then fought off an alien horde with Nerf guns, and then feasted on cupcakes while the saved kittens carried us around the world”?
 Ok so maybe that’s a slight exaggeration, but I digress.

 It’s not ideal to just pick random places, however.
 It IS ideal to choose places that will help your date understand more about you and who you are as a person.
 Bring your date into your world.

-When you’re single and dating around, it’s like you’re a boat at sea bumping into other boats at random intervals.
-You bump into someone, and unless one of you moves, the current will eventually drift you away until you bump into the next person.
+When you’re single and dating, it’s like you’re a boat at sea bumping into other boats at random intervals in perfect darkness.
+You bump into someone, and unless someone does something, the current will eventually drift you away until you bump into the next boat.

-Let’s say in our sea of boats, there are little islands owned by the boat skippers.
+Let’s say in our sea of boats, there are little islands owned by the captains.
 These islands represent the things the skipper enjoys.
-Now two boats bump into each other and instead of just sitting there, they visit islands together.
+Now two boats bump into each other, and instead of just sitting there, they visit islands together.
 Here are some examples;

 Maybe don’t do the last one.
 Though it would be pretty cool.
 The idea is to take your partner and go do something that you actually enjoy doing.
 When you are enjoying yourself, you’ll find you can talk for hours and get to know each other beyond the surface level.

 So you take your date into your world, you sail together to places you enjoy.
-You do things together.
+You do things.
 You talk about what you’re doing.
 You talk about each other.
-You learn more about them, they learn more about you.
+You learn more, they learn more.
 Open yourself up a bit.
 You know, be a little vulnerable.

 So there you have it.
-The three simple steps to keep in mind when planning your date.
+Three points to keep in mind when planning your date.
 It may be a first, fifth, tenth date, always remember the three principles;